KJulle/youbot_manuals/Using_youbot.md

 If you need to install Ubuntu 16.04 or ROS Kinetic, the tutorials are here:

+- You can download the 64-bit desktop version of Ubuntu 16.04 from [here](http://releases.ubuntu.com/16.04/) and put it on a flash drive.
+There should also already be a flash drive with Ubuntu 16.04 in the robotics room.

 - Install Ubuntu 16.04 using [this tutorial](https://tutorials.ubuntu.com/tutorial/tutorial-install-ubuntu-desktop-1604#0).

 - Install the full desktop version of ROS Kinetic using [this tutorial](http://wiki.ros.org/kinetic/Installation/Ubuntu).